 As Australia’s closest neighbor and the the world’s 15th largest economy, Indonesia is an important Southeast Asian link for UniSA; educationally and culturally.
 UniSA has significant relationships with Indonesian Government departments who provide scholarships for students, and our schools and research centres collaborate with a range of Indonesian institutions around joint research and student mobility.

 The increasing availability of scholarships from government departments, telecommunication companies and banks is providing a range of opportunities for more Indonesians to pursue higher degree studies overseas.
 Of the 17,000 Indonesian students in Australia, 40% are financially supported by various third parties for study and living costs.
 There are opportunities emerging to host Indonesian university staff for their PhD studies, as the Indonesian Government has a focus on academic staff upgrading qualifications and skills.
 There are about 220,000 academic staff engaged in teaching at various Universities around the country of which only about 15 % have higher degrees.
-The Indonesian Government wants to double the number of staff having higher qualifications by 2017 and Australia is an attractive destination.

 Modern Indonesia has a growing economy; a young and dynamic population; and a diverse, democratic and social media–savvy culture.
 44% of Indonesians are under 25 years of age.
 Indonesia is a global leader in social media.
 It has more Facebook and Twitter users than the population of Australia and Jakarta is the most active city for Twitter in the world